Silence of the Heart

 Silence of the Heart is a 1984 American made-for-television drama film starring Charlie Sheen, Chad Lowe, Mariette Hartley, Dana Hill, Howard Hesseman and Silvana Gallardo, directed by Richard Michaels and written by Phil Penningroth.

 The film was considered groundbreaking for the time period and heralded a coming trend of films that dealt with teenage suicide, a topic previously not discussed in family film, with an emphasis on the surviving family of a teenager who commits suicide.

 Plot

 Skip Lewis (Chad Lowe) is a 17-year-old boy who has been having academic problems.
 A girl named Andrea, whom he has been pursuing, has told him that she has no interest in him.
 He tries to talk to his parents (Mariette Hartley & Howard Hesseman) about this but can't bring himself to, thinking that they won't understand.
-He commits suicide by driving his car over a cliff onto rocks.
+He commits suicide by driving his car over a cliff.
 Now, his parents are in denial saying that his death was an accident.
 However, his best friend, Ken Cruze (Charlie Sheen) who was the last person he saw before his death, was told by Skip that he was considering killing himself and is feeling guilty that he didn't try to stop him.
 Skip's sister Cindy (Dana Hill) tries to bring her family out of denial so they can heal.